lisphp/lisphp/README.md

 Requirements
 ------------

-It requires PHP 5.2.5 or higher version.
-When it works on PHP 5.3 or higher, it is integrated with lambda functions well.
-It also requires [SPL][] which is available and compiled by default in PHP 5.
+It requires PHP 5.3.0 or higher version.
+It also requires [SPL][] which is available and compiled by default.

  [spl]: http://kr.php.net/manual/en/book.spl.php